Introduction to the Glucose Ketone Index (GKI) Guide

 GKI greater than 9 – No ketosis

-Most people on a normal high-carbohydrate diet are going to have a high GKI number (greater that 9).
-Even with a normal glucose range, high-carb dieters will have low or no measurable blood ketone levels.
+Most people on a normal high-carbohydrate diet are going to have a high Glucose-Ketone Index (GKI) number that will be greater than 9.
+Even with a normal glucose range, high-carb dieters will have either low or no measurable blood ketone levels.

 GKI between 6 and 9 – Mild ketosis

-Mild ketosis, with a GKI between 6 and 9 is where most of us using the ketogenic diet for weight loss will find ourselves, especially in the first months of being on the ketogenic diet as the body adapts to the higher fat, lower carb diet.
+Mild ketosis, with a glucose-ketone index (GKI) between 6 and 9 is where most of us using the ketogenic diet for weight loss will find ourselves, especially in the first months of being on the ketogenic diet as the body adapts to the higher fat, lower carb diet.

 GKI between 3 and 6 – Moderate ketosis

-Moderate ketosis is typically with a GKI between 3 and 6 and at this level of ketosis, Type II diabetics will usually find they have better blood glucose control and that they also have an improvement of their insulin-sensitivity.
+Moderate ketosis is typical with a GKI between 3 and 6 and at this level of ketosis, Type II diabetics will usually find they have better blood glucose control.
+Diabetics will also find that they also have an improvement in their insulin sensitivity.
 In this range, I’ve seen patients be able to decrease or even come off their insulin injections and/or decrease their oral diabetic medications as their body improves its insulin sensitivity.

 GKI between 1 and 3 – Deep ketosis